cilium/cilium/Documentation/cmdref/cilium-agent.md

       --hubble-listen-address string                              An additional address for Hubble server to listen to, e.g. ":4244"
       --hubble-metrics strings                                    List of Hubble metrics to enable.
       --hubble-metrics-server string                              Address to serve Hubble metrics on.
+      --hubble-metrics-server-enable-tls                          Run the Hubble metrics server on the given listen address with TLS.
+      --hubble-metrics-server-tls-cert-file string                Path to the public key file for the Hubble metrics server.
+The file must contain PEM encoded data.
+      --hubble-metrics-server-tls-client-ca-files strings         Paths to one or more public key files of client CA certificates to use for TLS with mutual authentication (mTLS).
+The files must contain PEM encoded data.
+When provided, this option effectively enables mTLS.
+      --hubble-metrics-server-tls-key-file string                 Path to the private key file for the Hubble metrics server.
+The file must contain PEM encoded data.
       --hubble-monitor-events strings                             Cilium monitor events for Hubble to observe: [drop debug capture trace policy-verdict recorder trace-sock l7 agent].
 By default, Hubble observes all monitor events.
       --hubble-prefer-ipv6                                        Prefer IPv6 addresses for announcing nodes when both address types are available.
       --hubble-recorder-sink-queue-size int                       Queue size of each Hubble recorder sink (default 1024)